bleunguts/bleunguts/portfolio2013.md

 _ **Methodology** _ **:** Scrum plugin for TFS, TFS Team Explorer, TDD

 _ **Description** _ **:** IGT specializes in the design, manufacturing, distribution and sales of FOBT slot gaming terminals.
-This role involved Greenfield development of a new CVT gaming system which manages an enterprise of FOBT betting terminals (C# server, C++ transport layer, .NET 3.5)
+Engaged in the greenfield development of a new CVT gaming system for FOBT betting terminals, managing communications between the C# server and C++ transport layer.
+(C# server, C++ transport layer, .NET 3.5)

 _ **Projects** _ **:**

-- Developed orchestrating system that distributes game packages to hardware game terminals.
+- Developed an orchestrating system for distributing game packages to hardware game terminals.
 (C#, gaming protocol SSAS)
-- Developed communications to BetServer C++ that receives a random seed for betting outcome calculations
+- Developed communications layer to the BetServer (C++) that produces betting outcome calculations from a random seed.
 - Implemented features on the Ticket in and Ticket out bet terminal management module (C#)
 - Developed estate wide reporting module of gaming terminal PnL.